 Volunteer Spotlight, Jerrettha French

-Jerrettha French was introduced to volunteering at Ponce de Leon Springs State Park through the NCCBA work program in September of 2017.
+Jerrettha French was introduced to volunteering at Ponce de Leon Springs State Park in September of 2017.
 Rettha has performed the role of ranger station attendant and has ensured that visitors have a great first impression when they come to Ponce de Leon Springs State Park.
 No matter your mood when you arrive, after being greeted by Rettha it’s nearly impossible go away without a smile on your face.
-Rettha provides change for park guest’s entrance fees, shares information about the park and local activities, as well as encouraging young visitors to participate in the Junior Ranger program.
+Rettha provides change for park guest’s entrance fees, shares information about the park and local activities, and encourages young visitors to participate in the Junior Ranger program.

 Rettha has been a visitor to Ponce de Leon Springs State Park since she moved to the area in 1984.
 She says she’s always loved her visits here.
 She was very excited when the opportunity was presented to her to be part of the team that keeps the park operating for the public’s enjoyment.

-While her volunteering as a participant in the NCCBA program may be drawing to a close with Ponce de Leon Springs State Park, we hope to have her as part of our park family for many more years to come.
+We hope to have Rettha as part of our park family for many more years to come.